brdevstreamers/mamacos/README.md

 [] - nanohappy -  - rei espada duas desert eagle
 [] - brdabrzise - one piece - zoro
 [] - alesuzukidev - Ale - nerd, japinha, ama gatos, meio gordinha
+[] - CodellabsTV - Junior

+CodelllabsTV gifted a Tier 1 Sub to lucaspulga1!
+CodelllabsTV gifted a Tier 1 Sub to edson_marc21!
+CodelllabsTV gifted a Tier 1 Sub to leovargasdev!
+CodelllabsTV gifted a Tier 1 Sub to HigorCirne!
+CodelllabsTV gifted a Tier 1 Sub to paulinoo_!
+CodelllabsTV gifted a Tier 1 Sub to alesuzukidev!
+They've gifted 6 Subs in the channel!

+v2:
+[] - SantiaelCodes - octomaco